hwong103/lightningNavButtonsFSC/README.md

 Usage
   Basic Button
-  1. Define showBtnGroup = TRUE or FALSE (by default set to FALSE)
+  1. Define showBtnGroup = TRUE or FALSE (by default set to FALSE).
+This will group the buttons together or keep them separate
   2. Populate optLabel01 to show button.
 If not populated with a text value the button will not show
   3. Use Decisions to evaluate what button was pressed using the output {!value}